Historical Perspectives on Dream Interpretation: Exploring Ancient Insights

 How did ancient dream interpretation influence Freud and Jung?

-Freud named his landmark 1899 work The Interpretation of Dreams — a direct nod to Artemidorus' Oneirocritica.
-He was aware of the ancient tradition and positioned his own work as its scientific successor.
+Freud named his landmark 1899 work The Interpretation of Dreams, a direct nod to Artemidorus' Oneirocritica.
+He knew the ancient tradition well and positioned his work as its scientific successor.
 Where Artemidorus read dreams as omens about external events, Freud read them as windows into repressed wishes and unconscious conflicts.

 Carl Jung went further in reconnecting with ancient traditions.
-His concept of the collective unconscious drew directly on the idea that dream symbols carry universal meanings — what ancient cultures called divine or archetypal figures, Jung called archetypes.
-In my view, Jung was essentially doing what the Babylonian scribes did: building a systematic catalog of recurring dream symbols and what they mean about the dreamer's inner life.
+His concept of the collective unconscious drew directly on the idea that dream symbols carry universal meanings.
+What ancient cultures called divine or archetypal figures, Jung called archetypes.
+He was essentially doing what the Babylonian scribes did: building a systematic catalog of recurring dream symbols and what they reveal about the dreamer's inner life.

-For a deeper look at the psychological side of this, see our guide to psychological approaches to dream analysis.
+For a deeper look at the psychological side, see our guide to psychological approaches to dream analysis.

 What can ancient dream interpretation teach us today?

 - Context matters.
 Artemidorus insisted a symbol means something different for a farmer than for a soldier.
-Your personal life context shapes what a symbol means for you specifically.
+Your personal life context shapes what any symbol means for you.

 - Look for patterns, not single events.
-Ancient interpreters paid attention to recurring dreams and recurring symbols.
+Ancient interpreters paid attention to recurring dreams and repeating symbols.
 A one-off dream of falling is noise.
-A dream of falling every week during a stressful period is a pattern worth examining.
+Falling every week during a stressful period is a pattern worth examining.

 Learn more: the history of dreams